fjvallarino/monomer/tasks.md

     - Maybe a FocusHover style is needed?
       - Merged as: focus <> hover <> focusHover
     - Maybe having Active style is a good idea?
+  - Test disabled state on widgets
+  - Check Single/Container flags (can some be removed?)
+    - Reordered and tried to match options in both

 - Pending
   - Add header in all files, indicating license and documenting what the module does